Kempo/realtime-orders/README.md

 ```

 ## Other commands
-1. To reseed the database: `npx prisma db seed`
+1. To reseed the database (in SSH): `npx prisma db seed --preview-feature`
 2. To run the ad-hoc script: `npx ts-node ad-hoc.ts`

 ## Version 0 (Skateboard)